personam-solis/markdown-docs/Docker.md

 * Docker uses the container name as the hostname so containers can talk to each other without a "discovery"
   * You can manually set an alias to specify another name
 * If multiple containers on a *created* network have the same alias, they can respond to the same alias using DNS round-robin
+* To use container names as hostnames the containers **must** be part of a **created** network

+> Containers that are on the default bridge network have a copy of the host's `/etc/resolv.conf`.
+If it is a bridge custom network, then the Docker engine is what manages it, but uses the hosts `/etc/resolv.conf`

 <br>